nickkadams/aws-import-vm/README.md

-# aws-import-vm

 ## Description

-A packer config for creating a VMware template on vCenter and exporting the OVA for import into AWS as a custom AMI (2 regions).
+A packer config for creating a VMware template on vCenter and exporting the OVA for import into AWS as a custom AMI (2 accounts/regions).

 ## Software Requirements